glanceapp/glance/docs/configuration.md

 How many channels are visible before the "SHOW MORE" button appears.
 Set to `-1` to never collapse.

 ##### `sort-by`
 Can be used to specify the order in which the channels are displayed.
-Possible values are `viewers` and `custom`.
+Possible values are `viewers` and `live`.

 ### Twitch top games
 Display a list of games with the most viewers on Twitch.